ThatGingerGuy98/Splunk_ASN/README.md

-Adds a lookup table named "asn_reference"
+Adds a lookup table named "asn_reference" with the field names "Domain", "Owner", and "Range"

 Example query below to get started